 “When we expanded with Klarna and tried to find local staff straight away, we didn’t have the brand name to attract the best candidates.
 And the second mistake was to believe that putting that person in Stockholm for a couple of weeks would teach them the company culture and how we work.
 That rarely works”, Engellau-Nilsson told Sifted in June.

-Just as Klarna, N26 chose a long-time member of staff, Nicolas Kopp, to head up its US team.
+Like Klarna, N26 chose a long-time member of staff, Nicolas Kopp, to head up its US team.
 And Monzo too has sent Oliver Beattie, previously head of engineering, over to Los Angeles to build out its team.
-Maybe N26 and Monzo have the ability to attract the best staff in the US and will therefore not have the same experience to Klarna.

 Klarna continued having problems in the US in 2017 when the company at the beginning of the year laid off half its American workforce.
 According to Di Digital, Klarna’s goal was to show around €100m of revenue in the US in 2017, but missed its target and didn’t reach a fraction of that.